table-e2/table-e2.github.io/README.md

 ## Notes

 The current device counts will likely stop being available as API access was granted specifically for HackDavis 2019.
-If the API is unavailable, they will show as zero.
+If the API is unavailable, they will show as `?`.

 If you are viewing this over one week later, the phone service may also be inactive.